duckalina23/beak-a-boo/README.md

 * Input an amount of time you plan to study for
 * Click on the start timer button ✅ to start the study timer
 * Once the study timer ends, the break notification will appear and when ready, freeze your cursor to begin the break timer
-* If you want to end your 10 minute break early, press [ESC] to leave the break tab!
+* If you want to end your 10 minute break early, press [ESC] to exit break tab!

 ## ✍️ Commit Key
 * 🦆 code and art implementing Duckalina and duck puns